 Best for advanced measuring features at an affordable price.

-As the name suggests, Tec Tec Tec makes this rangefinder with features which prepare it for your next 9 holes.
+As the name suggests, Tec Tec Tec makes this rangefinder with lots of technical features.
 It also comes with a two year product warranty and a customer service guarantee for life!

-The VPRO measures constantly while scanning ranges out to 540 yards.
-I like that, because it’s a golf specific unit, the pin-sensor technology helps the laser rangefinder lock on to golf flags at a range.
-Golf flags can be hard for rangefinders to lock onto because they’re such small targets.
-Especially in scan mode golf pins are difficult to range and having an advantage on this is very helpful to any golfer when quickly acquiring range on targets.
+The ProWild measures constantly while scanning ranges out to 540 yards.
+I like that, because it’s a golf specific unit, the pin-sensor technology helps the laser rangefinder lock on to game at a significant shooting range.
+Game can be hard for rangefinders to lock onto because they’re such small targets.
+Especially in scan mode animals are difficult to range and having an advantage on this is very helpful to any hunter when quickly acquiring range on targets.

 Like the Vortex Ranger this rangefinder has two-button options on the top.
 Constant scan mode and single target ranging are both easily accessible with a single click.
 I like that it comes with an include CR2 battery and a microfiber lens cleaning cloth.

-Best for golfing and tournament legal golf applications.
+Best for all-purpose hunting and general purpose applications.

 Bushnell is a major player in hunting optics so it should come as no surprise that these hunting rangefinders are ready for your next trophy buck.
 Bushnell advertises this ranger to be effective out to 800 yards.